 \subsubsection{Gaze Origin Conversion}

 Conventional gaze estimation methods usually estimate gaze directions \wrt~each eye.
 They define the origin of gaze directions as each eye center~\cite{Zhang_2017_tpami, Park_2018_ECCV, Wang2_2019_CVPR, Liu_2019_tpami}.
-Recently, more attention has been paid to gaze estimation using face images, they usually estimate one gaze direction \wrt the whole face.
-They define the gaze direction as the vector starting from the face center to the gaze target~\cite{Cheng_2020_AAAI, Park_2019_ICCV, Zhang_2017_CVPRW, Fischer_2018_ECCV}.
-Here, we introduce a gaze origin conversion method to bridge the gap between these two types of gaze estimates.
+Recently, more attention has been paid to gaze estimation using the face images and they estimate gaze direction \wrt the whole face.
+They define the gaze vector starting from the face center to the gaze target~\cite{Cheng_2020_AAAI, Park_2019_ICCV, Zhang_2017_CVPRW, Fischer_2018_ECCV}.
+Here we introduce a gaze origin conversion method to bridge the gap between these two types of gaze estimates.

 We first compute the pose $\{\bm{R_s}, \bm{T_s} \}$ of SCS and the origin $\bm{o}$ of the predicted gaze direction $\bm{g}$ through calibration.
 Then we can write \eref{equ:screenplane} and \eref{equ:gazeline} based on these parameters.
 The 3D gaze target point $\bm{t}$ can be calculated by solving the equation of \eref{equ:screenplane} and \eref{equ:gazeline}.
 Next, we obtain the new origin $\bm{o_n}$ of the gaze direction through 3D landmark detection.
 The new gaze direction can be computed by